Frances O'Roark Dowell

 Dovey Coe has been translated into Chinese, French and German.
 The Secret Language of Girls has been translated into Polish.

 Biography

 The daughter of a US Army lawyer, Frances O'Roark Dowell was born in Germany and moved around frequently as a child.
 After graduating from high school in Texas, she completed undergraduate studies in English at Wake Forest University and a Master of Fine Arts in Creative Writing with a concentration in poetry from the University of Massachusetts Amherst.
-She lives in Durham, North Carolina with her husband and two sons.
+She lives in Durham, North Carolina with her husband and two children.